drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

     > git add subprojects/amrex
     > git commit -m 'Updating AMReX version'

-This will only update the AMReX SHA-1 referenced by MFiX-Exa.
+This will only update the AMReX SHA-1 referenced by MFIX-Exa.
 Uncommitted AMReX changes and untracked AMReX files under ``subprojects/amrex`` are not added by ``git add subprojects/amrex``.
 (To commit to the AMReX repo, change directories to ``subprojects/amrex`` and run Git commands there, before ``git add